meilisearch/documentation/references/searchable_attributes.md

 _Child route of the [settings route](/references/settings.md)._

-The values of the fields whose attributes are added to the searchable-attributes list are **searched for matching query words**.
+The values associated with attributes in the `searchableAttributes` list are **searched for matching query words**.
+The order of the list also determines the [attribute ranking order](/guides/main_concepts/relevancy.md#attribute-ranking-order).
-By default, all fields are considered to be `searchableAttributes`.
-This behavior is represented by the `["*"]` in the settings.
-Setting `searchableAttributes` to an empty array `[]` will reset the setting to its default value.

 Searchable attributes can also be updated directly through the [global settings route](/references/settings.md#update-settings) along with the other settings.